rails/rails/guides/source/active_record_validations_callbacks.md

 ### When Does Validation Happen?

 There are two kinds of Active Record objects: those that correspond to a row inside your database and those that do not.
-When you create a fresh object, for example using the +new+ method, that object does not belong to the database yet.
-Once you call +save+ upon that object it will be saved into the appropriate database table.
-Active Record uses the +new_record?+ instance method to determine whether an object is already in the database or not.
+When you create a fresh object, for example using the `new` method, that object does not belong to the database yet.
+Once you call `save` upon that object it will be saved into the appropriate database table.
+Active Record uses the `new_record?` instance method to determine whether an object is already in the database or not.
 Consider the following simple Active Record class:

 ```ruby
 class Person < ActiveRecord::Base
 end
 ```

-We can see how it works by looking at some +rails console+ output:
+We can see how it works by looking at some `rails console` output:

 ```ruby
 >> p = Person.new(:name => "John Doe")